End-to-End Full-Page Optical Music Recognition for Pianoform Sheet Music: Output Encoding

-Machine Learning approaches for transcription require to divide the ground truth into element-wise sequences for training and inference.
-The elements that compose these sequences are known as tokens.
-Tokens are arbitrary structures that highly depend on the output encoding the model gives.
-In standard \krn{}, all of the approaches interpret the complete symbol as a token.
-In the example from Fig.~\ref{fig:kernsample}, \texttt{8e-J} would be a token.
+In this work, we explore three different ways to tokenize a \krn{} file for training the \ac{SMT}.

+First, we interpret all the complete \krn{} symbols as tokens.
+In the example from Fig.~\ref{fig:kernsample}, \texttt{8ee-/J} would be a single token.
+This tokenization, hereinafter referred to as raw \krn{} tokenization, produces a large vocabulary, which surpasses, based on the information in Table \ref{tab:corpus-features} from the evaluated corpora, more than $20,000$ elements.
+This is inconvenient for this task, \review{as it may lead to training instability}.
+Therefore, we explore two alternative methods to address this issue.
+Additionally, each \krn{} token is composed of several semantic subcomponents, making it worthwhile to consider some other tokenization schemes.

-Given this tokenization method, raw \krn{} presents a large vocabulary---which surpasses $20.000$ tokens---which is inconvenient for this task, since it may lead to vanishing gradients and training instability.
-In this work, we propose two encoding-based alternatives to address this issue.
-First, we follow the work of \cite{RiosVila:IJDARICDAR:2023} applied the ``basic extended kern'', referred to as \bkrn{}.
-This format reduces significantly the alphabet by decomposing tokens into minimum semantic elements, such as the duration or the pitch.
-These elements are divided by a specific delimiter, which is the `·' character.
-For example, in Fig.~\ref{fig:kernsample}, the \texttt{8e-J} token is encoded as \texttt{8·e·-·J}.\footnote{Note that the token `·' is used solely as a separator, and the recognition model is, therefore, does not provide it explicitly.}.
+Following the work of \cite{RiosVila:IJDARICDAR:2023}, we also explore the ``Basic Extended Kern'' format, referred to as \bkrn{}.
+This format significantly reduces the alphabet by decomposing tokens into minimal semantic elements, such as duration or pitch of a note.
+For example, in Fig.~\ref{fig:kernsample}, the \texttt{8cc-/L]} token is encoded as \texttt{8 c··-·/·L}.\footnote{Note that the character `·' is used here solely as a separator for clarity.}

-This format, although optimal in vocabulary reduction, suffers from a lower correlation with the image graphic information, as the model should predict several tokens for the same symbol.
-This results inconvenient when dealing with large documents.
-Therefore, we propose the ``Extended Kern Format''---\ekrn{}---which splits the tokens by graphical meaning.
-This way, music notes are represented by a unique token, but any other accidentals or features are represented independently.
-Continuing with the example of Fig.~\ref{fig:kernsample}, the \texttt{8e-J} token is encoded as \texttt{8e·-·J}.
+While the \bkrn{} tokenization is optimal for reducing vocabulary size, it suffers from lower correlation with the graphic information in the image, as the model needs to predict several tokens for a single graphical pattern.
+This becomes problematic when handling large documents.
+To address this, we also explore the ``Extended Kern''—\ekrn{}, which splits the tokens by graphical meaning.
+In this way, music notes are represented by a unique token, while accidentals or other related features are represented independently.
+Continuing with the example from Fig.~\ref{fig:kernsample}, the \texttt{8cc-/L} token is encoded as \texttt{8cc·-·/·L}.